Led by Emily Prevost, Certified Yoga Instructor

 Classes start at scheduled time.
 Doors will be locked one minute before class begins.

-Check the schedule for updates!
+Check the calendar for updates!

 Answers to These FAQs Will Help You Feel Right at Home

 When should I arrive?
 Doors are usually open 15 minutes before class starts.

 You’ll want to arrive early to fill out paperwork, find a place to put your mat, and

 gather any props you’ll need.

 What should I wear?
 Comfortable clothing you can move in.
 It’s best if your

 clothing isn’t too baggy or oversized, though.
 We usually go barefoot for better